Unemployment benefits: Type II unemployment benefits

 Despite its name, unemployment is not a requirement.

 Due to wage dumping and other labour market dynamics, a large number of working beneficiaries supplement their monthly income.

 They have the same obligations as non-working beneficiaries.

 People receiving benefits are obligated to cease their eligibility at all costs, but at least minimise their dependence on welfare until no money would be paid.

 That means, they are obliged to seek for jobs nationwide, and accept every job offered, otherwise sanctions (retrenchment) may be applied.

 There is no recognition of professional qualifications:

 An academic has to join the menial workforce, regardless of the fact that their potential might be wasted in that industry.

 Neither are one's personal religious or ethical concerns relevant:

-Prostitution is legal in Germany (although as of 2021 no job centre has urged any beneficiary to engage in prostitution).
+Slaughtering animals is allowed, production of weapons for wars is permitted, and prostitution is legal in Germany (although as of 2021 no job centre has urged any beneficiary to engage in prostitution).

-In exchange for that, beneficiaries are assisted in that process, e.g. by reimbursing travel expenses to interviews, receiving (free of charge) training in order to increase their chances on the labour market, or subsidising moving expenses once an employment contract has been signed but the place of work requires relocation as it is further than the acceptable daily commute duration (at most 3 hrs a day).
+In exchange for that, beneficiaries are assisted in that process, e.g. by reimbursing travel expenses to interviews, receiving (free of charge) training in order to increase their chances on the labour market, or subsidising moving expenses once an employment contract has been signed but the place of work requires relocation as it is further than the acceptable daily commute duration (rule of thumb: at most 3 hrs a day).

 If they do not voluntarily participate in training, they may be obliged by administrative action.

 Beneficiaries not complying with orders can be sanctioned by pruning their allowance and eventually revoking the grant altogether, virtually pushing them into poverty, homelessness and bankruptcy, as there are no other precautions installed.

 Germany does not have an EBT (electronic benefits transfer) card system in place and, instead, disburses welfare in cash or via direct deposit into the recipient's bank account.

-As of 2022 a single person without children receives at most €449 per month at free disposal intended to cover living expenses, plus costs for reasonable accommodation (rent and heating).
+As of 2026 a single person without children receives at most €563 per month at free disposal intended to cover living expenses, plus costs for reasonable accommodation (rent and heating).

 People granted benefits are automatically insured at reduced rates in the national health and nursing care insurances.

 The national pension insurance accounts the time living on benefits, but it does not increase the pension entitlement since in 2011 the federal government stopped paying €205 monthly.

 Type II unemployment benefits have been heavily criticized since their introduction.

 As Type II benefits are meant to ensure a minimum subsistence level, the mechanism of sanctions has repeatedly been a subject in cases before the Federal Constitutional Court.

 The possibility of sanctions cutting someone's benefits to zero was declared unconstitutional in 2018.

-In July 2022 Germany's government implemented a one-year moratorium on sanctions, permitting only a 10% cut for repeatedly missing appointments (Meldeversäumnis).

-This measure was taken as a precursor to restructuring type II unemployment benefits into a citizen's dividend (Bürgergeld).
+In July 2026 it was effectively reintroduced by paying sanctioned recipients €1 per month.